Motion made, and Question proposed, That this House do now adjourn.—(Craig Whittaker.)

 This is a testament to the breakdown of trust between Gemini and the workforce, and we have to fight hard to delay the statutory notice as much as possible, because there is a viable solution.
 The site is fundamentally viable.
 Indeed, it is believed that one opportunity would be provided through the electrification of the line.
 We have recently seen investment in the Edinburgh to Glasgow improvements, and this is only a short distance away.
 It is less than a mile to the site, and the electrification of the line into the works would allow more work to be accessed readily without using shunters.
 A previous proposal was considered by the coalition Government, and it was anticipated that capital costs of approximately £700,000 would be required at that time.
 I urge the UK and Scottish Governments to instruct Network Rail to action an immediate feasibility study to look into electrifying the line into St Rollox under control period 6 of Network Rail’s funding.

 I went to meet the workforce at the site, along with the MSPs from the area and the leader of the Scottish Labour party, Richard Leonard.
 We consulted the workforce directly, and a meeting was subsequently held with the Scottish Transport Minister, Michael Matheson MSP.
 He has confirmed that officials at Transport Scotland and Scottish Enterprise have been working towards pulling together several organisations that are members of the rail supply network, along with potential customers for the services that Springburn provides.
 He has also asked that Gemini postpone the commencement of the closure consultation to allow all the options to be explored, and we are absolutely confident that there is a viable future for this site.
 It is fundamentally viable, and it has improved massively.
-Indeed, I visited it when I was working with Scottish Enterprise, and I was very impressed by its modern nature, its highly efficient operations and the level of work that had gone into massively improving its efficiency, safety and costs over the period of ownership by Knorr-Bremse.
+Indeed, I visited it when I was working with Scottish Enterprise, and I was very impressed by its modern nature, its highly efficient operations and the work that had gone into massively improving its efficiency, safety and costs over the period of ownership by Knorr-Bremse.
 I am hopeful that that can be sustained.
 There is a model for restructuring that could happen.

 I had the opportunity to meet the rail Minister earlier today, and we discussed the opportunities for the site.
 There is huge disruption in the rail industry in the UK with the onset of new rolling stock, but this site has endured disruptions and changes across the railway industry from the dawn of the railway age.
 It was built when the first railway was constructed in Scotland, and it can endure again in the future.
 There is an opportunity to restructure the site and I am hopeful, as I know ScotRail is, that it can be a strategic component of Scotland’s rail industry long into the future.
 I believe that if the rail Minister is amenable to acting proactively and urgently with his counterpart in Scotland, we will be able to work collaboratively at all levels of Government to ensure that the site will endure for the next 150 years.